MENU

 Compensation While on Partial Paid Leave

-An employee receiving partial pay from short-term disability, long-term disability, or workers’ compensation pay may supplement such payments with use of vacation leave and/or sick leave.
+An employee receiving partial pay from short-term disability, long-term disability, or workers’ compensation pay may supplement such payments with the use of vacation leave and/or sick leave.
 In no case may the combination of payments exceed the employee’s normal paycheck.

 Compensation During University Closure Due to Disaster